‘He understood me’: Death of China’s former premier sparks mourning – and a way to air frustration with Xi era | KRDO

 A friendly face

-When Covid-19 exploded in the central Chinese city of Wuhan in early 2020, it was Li who went there – more than two months before Xi made the same trip after the virus was largely contained in the city.
+When Covid-19 exploded in the central Chinese city of Wuhan in early 2020, it was Li who went there – nearly two months before Xi made the same trip after the virus was largely contained in the city.

 Many mourners reminisced about Li’s down-to-earth style and empathy.
 They shared videos capturing his spontaneous interactions with young people during his many walkabouts, which tended to cut a stark contrast to Xi’s often uptight public demeanor.